 Our Mission

-At Vivette, we believe that the most meaningful lives are built around connection.
-Yet so often—especially for mothers—life becomes a quiet act of giving, of holding everything together while pieces of yourself slip to the background.
+At Vivette, we believe the most meaningful lives are built around connection.
+But too often, especially for mothers, life becomes a quiet act of giving.
 You are the planner, the caretaker, the professional, the memory-keeper.
-And somewhere in all of that, your own story can start to feel a little distant.
+The one nourishing everyone around you while pieces of yourself slowly slip into the background.

 My Story